jakobgabriel/blog-resume-jakob-gabriel/resume-english.md

       highlights:
         - items:
             - Analysis of problems and development of solutions in the field of product and process industrialization
-            - Documentation of the analyses within a project or seminar paper associated with the semester.
+            - Documentation of the analyses within a project or seminar paper associated with the semester
     - company: 'ContiTech MGW GmbH - Waltershausen'
       position: 'Trainee'
       website: 'https://www.continental-industry.com/de/topnavi/company/organization/mobile-fluid-systems'
       startDate: '2015-08-01'
       endDate: '2015-09-30'
-      highlights:
-        - items:
-            - TODO

   education:
     - institution: 'University of Applied Sciences Schmalkalden'